richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

   **Headers** | Add dynamic content: `content-type` :: `application/x-www-form-urlencoded`
   **Body** | Add dynamic content:  `grant_type=client_credentials&client_id={Client Identifier}&client_secret={Client Secret}&resource=https://management.azure.com/`

+  _Note: If you expect processing to take longer than an hour {i.e., the lifespan of a token}, you might consider moving token logic to the nested iteration_

 #### Initialize Token Variable

 * Click the **+** icon under **HTTP** and then "**Add an action**" on the resulting pop-up menu